azdavis/azdavis.net/posts/en/millet.md

 The old implementation would analyze each SML file in the workspace in isolation.
 This meant files could not import or export things from one another.

-Now, Millet uses its (limited) support for CM files to process many files at once.
+Now, Millet uses its (limited) support for MLB and CM files to process many files.

 ## Thanks: a recognition